Explanation of the Groundwater Database (GWDB)

 pH: Values of pH in this field can be either lab or field determined.
 Since 1989, TWDB has measured pH in the field.

 Fe, Mn, B: These are the only trace metals that were allowed to be entered in the database during the 1980s.
 The main problems associated with these values are: 1) they were stored in mg/L with one decimal place; 2) even when TDH measured these parameters with greater precision, TWDB forms could not accommodate additional decimal places; 3) no "less than" (below detection limit) flags existed; 4) round-off errors occurred; 5) conversion from milligram to microgram per liter compounded the round-off errors; and 6) there was no differentiation between total or dissolved concentrations.
-These values may not have been corrected - check the water quality review table.
+These values may not have been corrected.
 However, their original values may be located in scanned images of lab analyses.

 2. A boron value of 0.24 was entered as 0.2 mg/L. In converting the value to ug/L, it became 200.
 We now have to go back and make the value 240 ug/L. This type of situation also applies to iron.

 In summary, when using the TWDB groundwater quality data, always check reliability, lab and collector codes.
 In addition, please note:

 - specific conductance values from analyses performed at the TDH lab and collected by the TWDB have been changed to the diluted value

 - difference between nitrate as N(nitrogen) and nitrate as NO3(nitrate)